woujer/challenge-data-analysis/README.md

 4. Place the `house_details_v1.csv` file in the same directory as your Python script.
 5. You are now ready to use the project.
-Run the Python script to execute the data analysis:
+Run the Python script to execute the data analysis: python your_script_name.py

+Make sure to replace `your_script_name.py` with the name of your Python script file.
+By following these steps, you should be able to set up the project and run the data analysis on your local machine.
+Note: The installation instructions assume that you have Git and Python installed on your machine.
+If not, please install them before proceeding with the steps above.